GTBitsOfGood/southface/README.md

 - MongoDB: Permanently storing info
 - iron-session: Authentication session handling for SSR/SSG
 - eslint: Automatically identifying and fixing code errors
 - prettier: Setting a common code style and fixing any issues.
-If you would like to adjust any prettier settings like quote style or include semicolons, look in `.prettierrc`
 - yarn: Package management.
 If you do not have yarn, run `npm install -g yarn` to install yarn globally.

 ## Setup